btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 > Bringing an interface `UP` means to enable it.
 What does `LOWER_UP` mean, then?
 >
-> It signals that it is a physical layer link flag.  `LOWER_UP` indicates that an `Ethernet` cable was plugged in and that the device is connected to the network, that is, it can send and receive encoded and decoded information from its physical medium source, be it electricity, light or radio waves.
+> It signals that it is a physical layer link flag.  `LOWER_UP` indicates that an `Ethernet` cable was plugged in and that the device is connected to the network, that is, it can send and receive encoded and decoded information from its physical medium source, be it electricity, light, radio waves or The Force.

 Of course, in order to be able to send traffic to the devices, both need to be assigned an IP address on the same network.